What is Autocross

-Autocross gives you the opportunity to develop your car control skills in a relatively safe environment.
+Autocross gives you the opportunity to develop your car control skills at the limit in a relatively safe environment.

 PCA National Autocross rules allow for any licensed driver age 16 or older to participate in Autocrossing.

-Beginner PCA members are always welcome, and there are no prerequisites other than arriving with a vehicle in safe working condition.
-We require non-member entrants to be experienced to allow instructors to focus on PCA member beginners.
+Beginner PCA members are always welcome and there are no prerequisites other than arriving with a vehicle in safe working condition.
+We require any non-member entrants to be experienced which allows our instructors to focus on PCA member beginners.

 Up to two drivers can share a single vehicle allowing for multiple family members to participate.

 For the 2022 season, LSR-PCA is adopting the regional version of the Porsche Parade Autocross classing rules.
 We hope this change will encourage members to take advantage of the opportunity to autocross when attending the club’s annual Parade event.